bzigterman/bzigterman.github.io/projects/weather.md

 - 41°
 - 38° dew point
-- Rain
+- Cloudy
-- 94% humidity
+- 93% humidity
-- 13 mph wind
+- 12 mph wind
 - 100% cloud cover
 - 34 AQI 🟩
-- 0.46 inches of rain in the past 24 hours
+- 0.48 inches of rain in the past 24 hours
 - 0.11 inches of snow expected in the next 72 hours